Rate-Splitting Multiple Access: Fundamentals, Survey, and Future Research Trends: Introduction

-\labelsubseccounter{I-B} 5G NR has defined three core services, namely, ultra-reliable low-latency communication (URLLC), massive machine-type communication (mMTC), and enhanced mobile broadband (eMBB), where gigabit per second (Gbps)-level data rates are required for eMBB users, reliable transmissions with $10^{-5}$ block error rate (BLER) are required for URLLC users with a latency within 1 ms, and a high connection density and high energy efficiency (EE) are required for mMTC.
-The above key performance indicators (KPIs) of NR are expected to be further tightened and enhanced in 6G, which therefore requires a new paradigm for interference management in view of the limitations of existing MA schemes.
+\labelsubseccounter{I-C} 5G New Radio (NR) has defined three core services, namely, ultra-reliable low-latency communication (URLLC), massive machine-type communication (mMTC), and enhanced mobile broadband (eMBB), where gigabit per second (Gbps)-level data rates are required for eMBB users, reliable transmissions with $10^{-5}$ block error rate (BLER) are required for URLLC users with a latency within 1 ms, and a high connection density and high energy efficiency (EE) are required for mMTC.
+The above key performance indicators (KPIs) of NR are expected to be further tightened and enhanced in 6G.
+Interference has been recognized as one of the major obstacles to achieving the aforementioned KPIs in NR, and is envisioned to become even more severe and unpredictable in 6G.
+If managed inappropriately, multi-user interference will become dominant and degrade the system performance.
+Therefore, there is an urgent need for a new paradigm for interference management in view of the limitations of existing MA schemes.